SamruddhiGoswami/LeanProcessImporovement/README.md

 - Reducing time to search items by using Visual Management techniques such as 5s.
 Also, making sure that all items are in the most appropriate place by checking aisles after a regular time interval.
 - Manage inventory by using appropriate forecasting methods based on customer demands.

-## Resources

-- Time available: 7 weeks
-- Contact person: Owner of the store and staff members.
-- Data: Collected from the Indian Market.
-- Other: Lean Six Sigma resources available on canvas

 ## Project Plan

 A Gantt chart is a type of bar chart used to represent a project schedule.
 It represents the tasks on the vertical axis and timeline on the horizontal axis.
 The team prepared a Gantt chart to demonstrate the schedule of the project to meet the deadlines.
 It helped the team to determine each activity and any interdependencies between the tasks throughout the project duration.This chart shows the progress and deadlines for efficient completion of the project.
 Figure 2 shows the Gantt chart for the project.